p21nc3/simpledb/README.md

 # simpledb

+**Prince Bhardwaj**, from the Department of Information Technology at SRM University (Roll Number: RA2011008020062), submits the final report for the **simpleDB** project undertaken during semester VI, as part of the **'18CSC303J - Database Management System'** course.
+This accomplishment marks the successful completion of the project, showcasing dedication and proficiency in the field of computer science.

 ## Architecture

 This project has a C/C architecture.
 The C++ server is responsible for parsing and executing SQL, and the Python client is responsible for processing user input.
 The network transmission between the two is throguh (gRPC).